dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/fable-vs-my-chemical-romance/index.md

 I've been spending 15 minutes each morning with Fable - planning a days worth of development, discussing features and architecture, scheduling the work and kicking it off.
 End of day I spend 15 minutes reviewing and rinse and repeat.
 This is half a 'testing Fable' exercise, and half a 'get better at scheduling a days worth of work' exercise.
 However, on a drive back from a physiotherapy appointment, I was thinking why not kick off a monster job?
 That would just be fun.

+*Update: this started as a bit of fun, but it turned out to be a hard enough long-horizon task that I have codified it into a Statement of Work I now use to test model and agent capability.
+The SOW and demo clips are at the end.*

 [![Fable vs My Chemical Romance](./images/v30.png)](./images/v30.png)

 At the time the music on Spotify was My Chemical Romance, who I'd [just seen at Anfield](https://www.theguardian.com/music/2026/jul/01/my-chemical-romance-review-anfield-stadium-liverpool-uk-tour).
 The concert was great so I decided the goal would be "make me a home version. singalong karaoke style lyrics on the screen. official videos where they exist, live footage otherwise".
 I'd also prompt a few tips around process but let it run.